marinamen/CS2023/unit 1/README.md

 ୨ৎ Functions for both Register and Login.

-୨ৎ An option in case the password was forgotten that validates the User's identity through 2 securiy questions.
+୨ৎ An option in case the password was forgotten that validates the User's identity through 2 securiy questions and conditionals.

 ୨ৎ Pleasing Visuals to make the System more aesthetic.

+୨ৎ Password encrytiption through hashing using pass lib with an algorithm of pbkdf2_sha256, to secure

 ୨ৎ Keypress feature , instead of using inputs I imported the keyboard library which inmediately detects keypress to ease the proccess.